-One of your most important task as a content marketer is by helping your readers and search engines crawlers to better understand what question/problems the content on each of your web pages provides answers to.
+As a content marketer, one of your priorities is to help your readers and search engines crawlers better understand the information on each of your web pages.

-Every pages on your website must provide an answer/solution to a particular question your audience is asking or an issue they’re looking for it’s solution.
+Every page on your website must provide an answer/solution to your audience’s particular question.
+Something they’re looking for the solution.

 To help search engines crawlers better understand what each of your website pages stands for.
 You have to incorporate structures, patterns, and clues into your content creations.

-This will help provide the relevant on-page SEO best practices elements that search engines spiders’ uses to return relevant information to user’s queries within a fraction of seconds.
+This will help provide the on-page SEO best practices that search engine spiders use to return relevant information to user’s queries within a fraction of seconds.

-Over the years, many smart self-acclaimed SEOs experts and content marketers have come up with what they called “the complete list of Google 200 ranking factors”.
-One of the most successful and well received among these lists is the one written and published by Brain Dean of Backlinko.
+Over the years, some self-acclaimed SEO experts have come up with what they called “the complete list of Google 200 ranking factors”.
+One of the most successful and well-received among these lists is the one written and published by Brian Dean of Backlinko.

-This lists of 200 ranking signals no doubt create a lot of buzz in the SEO industry.
-Many content marketers take it close to the heart and carried out the implementations of these signals religiously.
+This list of 200 ranking signals no doubt create a lot of buzz in the SEO industry.
+Many content marketers took it close to the heart and carried out the implementations of these signals religiously.

-But what we do know is that conent and links signals stands at very top of the search ranking factors as revealed by Andrey Lipattsev, a seniour search quality strategies at Google in a question and answer section.
+But what we do know is that content and links signals stand at the very top of the search ranking factors.
+This is revealed by Andrey Lipattsev, a senior search quality strategy at Google, in a question-and-answer section.

-Base on these, I present you with an advance guide to a better on-page seo optimization best practices that work.
+Based on these, I present you with an advanced guide to better on-page SEO optimization best practices that work.

 Use them to modify your web pages at your sole discretion.

-It all start with knowing what you want to rank for – focus keyword.
-If you don’t know exactly what your ideal customers are typing into search engines to find information related to your niche market, you’re dead in the water.
+It all starts with knowing what you want to rank for – focus keyword.
+If you don’t know what your ideal customers are typing into search engines to find information related to your niche market, you’re dead in the water.

-Figuring out what your target audience is searching for is the first step to a successful on-page optimization.
-With the help of free keyword tools like Google keyword planner…this task is made easier and achievable.
+Figuring out what your target audience is searching for is the first step to successful on-page optimization.
+With the help of free keyword tools like Google keyword planner, this task is more accessible and achievable.

-This does not mean you should ignore its importance completely…NO!
-Is just that keyword placement alone has little or minimal effects on how web pages are ranked in search engines.
+This does not mean you should ignore its importance altogether.
+Keyword placement alone has minimal effects on ranking web pages in search engines.

-For instance, if your focus keyword is “SEO Ninja“, below are the ideal places to have your focus keyword appeared.
+For instance, if your focus keyword is “SEO Ninja, “below are the ideal places to have your focus keyword appear.